ofiscal/tax.co/website-specification.md

   003.After tax income by income percentile.png

 The output webpage should then begin with a number titled "number of people in extreme poverty".
 After that should be a table titled "Effective tax rates per income decile", with column title, row title and cell values corresponding to the csv content.
 The page should end with the .png image, titled "After tax income by income percentile".

+After you have built the website and gotten it running on a2hosting.com, we will need you to show us how to access it and change things.
+Then we will test it, by trying a few input-output specifications.
+Once we are convinced it works, your work will be complete.